 Of course, there is always some truth to be found in fiction.
 You may struggle to negotiate with your spouse during this emotional time, especially if you’ve been having communication problems for years.
 However, it’s important to remember that reacting out of anger or grief can negatively impact the outcome of your divorce case.
 If you can’t keep a cool head and communicate constructively with your spouse, you may find yourself facing months of unproductive negotiations.
 Not only does this lead to costly legal fees, it also imposes a devastating emotional toll on your family members – especially your children.

 At K. Dean Kantaras, P.A., we understand the benefits of cooperation and cordial communication.
-To help you dodge common communication pitfalls, our Clearwater mediation attorneys have compiled this list of essential tips:
+To help you dodge common communication pitfalls, our Clearwater mediation law firm has compiled this list of essential tips:

 - Establish parameters and a cut-off time for daily communications